garrett9/app-ignition-nuxt/README.md

 - A basic implementation of several authentication features is ready to be connected to your back end.
 This includes several middleware scripts that determine whether a user is logged in, verified, etc.
 - A robust configuration of ESLint and Stylelint is included for an optimal Vue & Nuxt development experience.
 - The Nuxt Internationalization plugin has been added and is ready for immediate use.
-- A basic GitHub workflow has been configured for verifying your builds on new PRs against your `main` branch.
+- A basic GitHub workflow and CircleCI configuration has been configured for verifying your builds on new PRs against your `main` branch.
 - Automatic Sitemap generation has been included and is immediately available for your Nuxt routes.

 Continue reading this documentation for a more in-depth understanding on all of these features, and different ways you can customize them.